 Source: Alberta Agriculture and Forestry

-Due to the emerging nature of the industry and the small number of data points that past economic studies have been able to collect, there are no current, universally respected cost of production and marketing statistics or calucations for industrial hemp production.
+Due to the emerging nature of the industry and the small number of data points that past economic studies have been able to collect, there are no current, universally respected cost of production and marketing statistics or calculations for industrial hemp production.
 New entrants to the crop need to gather information and calculate costs.

-Many other factors are invovled in the cost of production.
+Many other factors are involved in the cost of production.
 The cost of seed varies according to variety.
 See the Canadian Seed Grower Association website and check the Canadian Hemp Trade Alliance Links for seed suppliers.

 Crop insurance for hemp varies from province to province.
 It is recommended that you check with government insurance programs prior to growing the crop.